 6. Blood urea nitrogen

 Group II Tests These tests when performed gives us an idea of the disturbed lipid (fat) metabolism and atheroma (it is an abnormal condition where walls of arteries are clogged with fatty tissue).
 Serum (fasting) sample is required of these tests.
+1. Serum total cholesterol

-- Normal value: 7 – 23 mg/dl.
+Normal value: 150 - 250 mg/dl.

-- Elevated in diabetes mellitus.
+Increased in diabetes mellitus.

 2. Serum HDL cholesterol

 Women = 40 – 70 mg/dl.

 Given depending on values of the above tests.